DigitaleGesellschaft/Anonip/README.md

 ## Usage

-In the Apache configuration (or the one of the vhost) the log-output needs to get piped to anonip:
+In the Apache configuration (or the one of a vhost) the log-output needs to get piped to anonip:
 ```
 CustomLog "|/path/to/anonip.py [OPTIONS] --output /path/to/log" combined